bgiesing/brandongiesing.com/content/_index.md

 ---
 title: "BrandonGiesing.com"
 description: "Welcome to the new BrandonGiesing.com!
-The "Inky Abyss" Update."
+The 'Inky Abyss' Update."
 ---

 Welcome to the brand-new website!
 Now way faster and simplier than before!